jeffersonfr/jinject/README.md

 ## 6. dependency injection using single instance

-Certain types should have only one instanciation in the project or, at least, one instation for shared use over a period of time.
-For cases like that there is the type single{}.
-The lifetime of single instances is extended until all instances release the reference.
+Certain types are intended to have a single instantiation within the project, or at minimum, a single shared instance maintained over a defined period of time.
+For such cases, the single{} type is provided.
+The lifetime of these singleton instances is extended as long as active references exist, and the instance is released only once all references have been disposed.

 ```
     #include "jinject/jinject.h"